HS Basketball: Kenmare preaching defense to close season

-“It been a rollercoaster ride for our guys, they are playing good at a point and sometimes not playing up to our par,” says Head Coach Keyser

-Head Coach Kacy Keyser, returns 3 starters from last season, and he is preaching to his team the importance of effort on both sides of the ball
+Head Coach Kacy Keyser, returns three starters from last season, and he is preaching to his team the importance of effort on both sides of the ball.

 “Our key is to be more active and willing to push the issue you defensively because a lot of times when we push the issue defensively our offense comes around and we’re scoring points,” says Coach Keyser.